 If the amount is more than zero, this will be the taxable gain for this taxable year.
-Transfer this amount to Part I or II of Schedule D Individual, as applicable.
 This occurs when the total amount reinvested in the new sole proprietorship business is lower than the sales price of the first sole proprietorship business.